-Certification: Students who wish to have their level certified at the end of the course will have the option of taking an exam: the DFP (Diplôme de Français Professionnel) Affaires B2 of the Paris Chamber of Commerce and Industry with 2 sessions each year: January and May.
+Certification: Students who wish to have their level certified at the end of the course will have the option of taking an exam: the DFP (Diplôme de Français Professionnel) Affaires B2 of the Paris Chamber of Commerce and Industry with 1 session each year in May.
 The Language Centre of Institut Français in London is also an examination centre for this diploma.

 Broaden your knowledge of business French.
 Ideal to prepare for the Diploma of Business French C1

-This course is aimed at executives working or looking to work with French colleagues/business partners or students with a good general level in French wishing to develop and expand their Business French terminology while discovering the French business language and culture and discussing current business subjects.
-It is also aimed at learners wishing to certify their level in Business French with a widely recognized diploma.
+This course is aimed at business professionals or students looking to work in a French-speaking environment who already have a good general level in French but wish to develop and expand their terminology applied to Business subjects while discovering the French business language and culture.

 Tutor: Martial Quéro grew up in Brittany (France) and graduated in International Trade at Ecole Supérieure de Commerce de Rennes.
 He is a Member of the Chartered Institute of Linguists with a long experience as a business and legal translator-interpreter.
 He has been teaching Business French in UK companies in a wide range of industries for many years and is an examiner for CCIP exams at the Language Centre.

-Aims: This course aims to help learners gaining confidence when speaking French in their work environment.
-It will also help them expanding their business terminology.
+Aims: This course aims to help learners gaining confidence when speaking French in a work environment.
+It will also help them expanding their business, economic and financial terminology.

-At the end of the course students should have a good understanding of French business culture, being able to discuss current business topics more confidently and with accuracy and to produce written documents (formal business letters, e-mails, minutes, reports) at a professional level.
-It is looking to make learners progress and acquire skills according to criteria specified by the CEFR – C1 Level (Common European Framework of Reference for Languages) applied to business language.
+At the end of the course students should have developed a better understanding of French and other Francophone business cultures, being able to discuss current business topics more confidently and with accuracy and to produce written documents. (presentations, minutes, reports) at a professional level.
+It is looking to make learners progress on skills according to criteria specified by the CEFR – C1/C2 Level (Common European Framework of Reference for Languages) applied to Socio-Economic and Business language.

-Written production: become able to draft and present ideas, marketing materials or report on documents in a concise, accurate and structured way.
+Written production: become able to draft and present ideas, or report on documents in a concise, accurate and structured way.

 Listening comprehension: become able to follow and understand conversations/debates on business topics and write a report/minutes about what they have understood.